diksown/musa/musag/README.md

 and any other potential hazards.
 ```

-Example with a theme with multiple words:
+Generating a theme with multiple words:

 ```console
 $ musag theme "hip hop"